awslabs/yesiscan/README.md

 although makes examination of incredibly large files possible.
 Some of the results are spurious so use it with a lower confidence interval.

+#### Pom

+Pom is a backend for parsing Project Object Model or POM files.
+It finds names of licenses in the licenses field of the `pom.xml` file which are commonly used by the Maven Project.
+This parser sometimes cannot identify licenses due to the name being written in its full form.

 #### Spdx

 This is a simple pure-golang, SPDX parser.
 It should find anything that is a